 Print Check Online requires your resolution settings be at 96 DPI.
 To change on Windows 10, you will need to close all of the programs currently running on your computer.
 (If you’re using a different operating system, like Mac, you should consult your manual or look up how to change DPI and page set up on Google.)
 Windows 10 users should do the following:

 Right click the desktop -> Click on “Properties” -> Click on “Advanced” -> Change DPI setting by selecting “Normal size (96 DPI)”-> Click on “Apply” -> Click “OK”

 Once your DPI is set where it needs to be, adjust your page setup, and do the following:

-Click “File”–>Click “Page Setup”–>Change page size to “Letter”–>Change all margins to 0 (they automatically set to the minimum inches)–>Change all headers and footers to “Empty”–>Click “OK”
+Click “File”–>Click “Page Setup”–>Change the personal-size page size to “Letter”–>Change all margins to 0 (they automatically set to the minimum inches)–>Change all headers and footers to “Empty”–>Click “OK”